Eeswar

 Eeswar is a 2002 Indian Telugu-language action drama film directed by Jayanth C. Paranjee, starring debutant Prabhas and Sridevi Vijaykumar.
 Siva Krishna and Revathi played supporting roles.
 It marked the debut of Prabhas, nephew of popular Telugu actor Krishnam Raju.
+Despite opening to mixed reviews from critics and general audiences, it emerged as an average grosser at the box office.
+It was re-released in 4K on June 13, 2026.